PHPBB3 hack to get correct mail headers

 You want to edit the /includes/functions_messenger.php file…

-Find this code (there are 2 instances of this code to change in v3.04, v3.05 and 1 instance of this code in v3.06)
+Find this code (there is 1 instance of this code in v3.11)

 and make it this code